drawwithcode/MOODboard/README.md

 ### Background

-For the background, we decided very early in development that we wanted to design a **responsive generative artwork**.
-The artwork needed to further the connection between the users and their algorithmic representation.
+For the background, we decided very early in development that we wanted to design a **responsive generative artwork**.The artwork needed to further the connection between the users and their algorithmic representation.
 In order to achieve this result, we decided that we needed to show the **sum of the emotions** of every person in the room at any given time.

 ![Background](readme/background.gif)

 #### Coding challenges

 After exploring the possibilities of p5.js in this scenario, we landed on an interesting project on [openprocessing.org](https://www.openprocessing.org/).
-The sketch seemed really fluid for a p5js project.
-In fact, we discovered that the main design was a **shader** coded in GLSL, a language that allows complex results with little computational load.
-In order to understand GLSL, we used The book of shaders and GLSL Sandbox.
+The [sketch](https://www.openprocessing.org/sketch/892960) seemed really fluid for a p5js project.
+In fact, we discovered that the main design was a **shader** coded in [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language), a language that allows complex results with little computational load.
+In order to understand GLSL, we used *[The book of shaders](https://thebookofshaders.com/)* and [GLSL Sandbox](http://glslsandbox.com/).
 On GLSL Sandbox we found some shaders that had snippets that allowed us to get closer to our desired output.
-We used this sketch to be able to use the RGB color model instead of the default GLSL model.
-We then found this sketch which had an interesting parametric animation that we then modified to fit our needs.
+We used [this sketch](http://glslsandbox.com/e#70144.0) to be able to use the RGB color model instead of the default GLSL model.
+We then found [this sketch](http://glslsandbox.com/e#68868.0) which had an interesting parametric animation that we then modified to fit our needs.

 The last hurdle we had was to pass information between the sketch and the shader.
 Thankfully in *The book of shaders* we discovered the possibility to set a uniform from an external code.
-On the p5js documentation then we finally found the method to connect shaders and p5js sketches.
+On the p5js documentation then we finally found the [method](https://p5js.org/examples/3d-passing-shader-uniforms.html) to connect shaders and p5js sketches.

 Using the data from Face.api we created **seven uniforms** connected with each emotion.
 In the shader the emotions are shown as an array of horizontal stripes that grow with the variable.
 The stripes are then animated with a **parametric equation**.

 ```glsl
 uniform float time;